p0las/blackheath_website/content/before-you-fly/code-of-conduct.md

 Know the rules, know your limitations, participate within them and make safety your primary consideration. **Every time you fly these sites you are representing your sport and your club**.
 Please portray an image we can all be proud of.
 Consider the safety and privacy of locals and other visitors.

-This particularly applies to Mt Blackheath where large numbers of the public can be present at the Launching area and its surrounds.
+This particularly applies to Mt Blackheath where large numbers of the public can be present at the launch area and its surrounds.

 ## 4. Respect for your club and your fellow members